filecoin-project/motion/README.md

 ### Prerequisites

 * Docker container runtime (or your favourite container runtime).
-The reminder of this README assumes `docker`.
+The remainder of this README assumes `docker`.
 * `curl` (or your favourite HTTP client).
 The reminder of this README assumes `curl`

 ### Start Motion API